 Make sure a nonprofit has an easy-to-understand mission that aligns with your principles and beliefs.
-You can look up a specific nonprofit in GuideStar’s database of more than 1.8 million organizations, or use the advanced search to find charities by category, size, and location.
+You can look up a specific nonprofit in GuideStar’s database of more than 2.4 million current and historic organizations, or use the search filters to find charities by category, size, and location.

 If you have concerns about a charity, don’t contribute.
 Instead, find another nonprofit that does similar work but makes you feel more comfortable.
 Remember, reputable charities:

-Money for Good identifies what donors' motivations for giving and how those motivations affect philanthropy in general.
+Money for Good identifies donors' motivations for giving and how those motivations affect philanthropy in general.